datacommonsorg/docsite/api/rest/property_label.md

 This endpoint requires the argument `dcids`, which are unique node identifiers defined by Data Commons.
 Your query will need to specify the DCIDs for the nodes of interest.

-In addition to this required property, this endpoint also allows you to specify your API key as an optional argument.

 ### Step 2: Creating the request

 When actually putting together your request, you can choose from two options.
 If you intend to query only a small number of DCIDs, you may want to use the simpler formatting offered by the GET method.
 For larger numbers of DCIDs, or if you prefer to utilize a static URL, a POST request likely makes more sense.
 To use it, make a POST request against the main endpoint while changing the fields of the JSON body it sends.